I Had Afternoon Tea at The Plaza Hotel in NYC

 RELATED: Places in New York City for Afternoon Tea

 You don’t pick the food items because afternoon tea is a set menu, which means you get what everyone else gets.
+All food items can usually be eaten in two bites with your fingers, from the tea sandwiches to the sweets.

 The Plaza Afternoon Tea Menu

 The Plaza has three afternoon tea options.
 Throughout the year, they’ll offer specially themed teas.
-Prices as of 2023.

 Central Park Tea